mplanasgit/project-4/README.md

 ### 4.6- Character evolution: Theon Greyjoy vs Ramsay Bolton

 Finally, this last graph shows the evolution of Theon Greyjoy's and Ramsay Bolton's language.
-Ramsay kidnapped and tortured Theon, which correlates with an increased negativity sentiment in the language of Theon.
-Interestingly enough, after Ramsay's death and subsequent liberation of Theon, Theon's language evolves towards a more neutral side (*Dobby is free!*).
+Ramsay kidnapped and tortured Theon, which correlates with an increased negativity sentiment in the language of Theon (season 3).
+Interestingly enough, after Ramsay's death and subsequent liberation of Theon in season 6, Theon's language evolves towards neutrality (*Dobby is free!*).

 ![ramsay_theon](images/ramsay_theon.jpg)